wassp-ds/qubes-config/salt/code/README.md

 # code

-Development environment in Qubes OS.
+Build and test environment in Qubes OS.

 ## Table of Contents